Aphrodite's Rock (String quartet)

 In addition to his work as composer and conductor, Stephen Pratt is well-known as a broadcaster both on local and national radio.
 He has been one of the team of presenters of Radio 3’s Hear and Now programme, and has also appeared on Nightwaves.
 He was a regular contributor to BBC Radio Merseyside’s Music Magazine for over 20 years.

-In June, 2003 Stephen was promoted to the post of Professor of Music at Liverpool Hope University; prior to this he was Director of Music, having joined the institution as a full-time lecturer in Music in 1972.
-He was the inaugural Head of the School of Creative and Performing Arts at Liverpool Hope (from 2000-2001), is a fellow of the University of Liverpool, and having retired from his post as Professor of Music at Gresham College, London (1997-2000), he was elected as a fellow in September 2000, and in 2007 became a Professor Emeritus of the College.
+In June, 2003 Stephen was promoted to the post of Professor of Music at Liverpool Hope University, and in 2013 his title became Emeritus Professor of Music; prior to this he was Director of Music, having joined the institution as a full-time lecturer in Music in 1972.
+He was the inaugural Head of the School of Creative and Performing Arts at Liverpool Hope (from 2000-2001), has been a fellow of the University of Liverpool, and having retired from his post as Professor of Music at Gresham College, London (1997-2000), he was elected as a fellow in September 2000, and in 2007 became a Professor Emeritus of the College.
 Following his professorial lecture series at Gresham, he was invited through the College to contribute to the educational programme at the Globe Theatre, London.
-He has recently set up Gresham at Hope, a scheme which brings Gresham Professors and Fellows to lecture to public audiences in Liverpool, funded jointly by Gresham College and Liverpool Hope University.
-Since 2001, he has been Artistic Director of the Cornerstone Festival, which has become one of the city’s leading arts festivals, and which has featured prominently in the region in the years leading up to the Capital City of Culture year, 2008.
+He set up Gresham at Hope, a scheme which brought Gresham Professors and Fellows to lecture to public audiences in Liverpool, funded jointly by Gresham College and Liverpool Hope University.
+In 2001 he initiated the Cornerstone Festival, and from 2001 to 2013 he was its Artistic Director; during this period, it became one of the city’s leading arts festivals, and it featured prominently in the region in the years leading up to and during the Capital City of Culture year, 2008.